jsmesami/naovoce/API.md

 ## Sign Up With E-mail [POST https://na-ovoce.cz/api/v1/signup/]

-IMPORTANT: User registered with this method has to verify her email address by visiting a link that hes been sent to her.
+IMPORTANT: User registered with this method has to verify her email address by visiting a link that has been sent to her.
 Before that, she cannot be authenticated.

 + Request (application/json)